Sarah Stone (midwife): A Complete Practice of Midwifery

 Stone mentioned that women who were educated properly in midwifery did not need a man around to birth a child or help them in birthing children.
-It was an unnecessary practice and women were too capable of being able to do it themselves.
+It was an unnecessary practice, and women were capable of doing it themselves.
 Sarah Stone was an early feminist who did not want something that had been a women’s job taken away; it would only take away power from them as well if men would take over this profession.

 Her fifty detailed observations in the text of the births that she attended to range from births where the child was being born breeched to births where the mother had been in labor for eight days.
 Most of the births that ended in the death of the child or mother Stone blamed on the ignorance of the midwife that had started the delivery.
 In her "Observation XXL The Delivery of a Woman, who was kept in hard Labour many hours, by the ignorance of her Midwife," Stone details such a case:

 "The first Pain she had, after I was with her, I broke her Waters, and was forc’d to be very quick to receive the Child; for her Pains being violent, and the Child so long confin’d by the thickness of the Skin that held the Waters, as soon as the Child had liberty, it was born in less than half a minute, which astonish’d the Midwife and Women: they would fain have prevailed on me to have told them what I did; but I chose not to inform them at that time.
 It is very evident, that this Woman suffer’d seven or eight hours Pain more than she need have done, had she had a Midwife of judgment in the beginning of her Travail."

-Many of the cases Stone was sent for after the original midwife attending the birth could not deliver the child or there other complications.
-Stone discusses in some accounts that the child could have been saved if the midwife was not so ignorant; however the many obstacles and complications, Stone was able to safely deliver many of the children and all was well.
+In many cases, Stone was sent for after the original midwife attending the birth could not deliver the child or there were other complications.
+Stone discusses in some accounts that the child could have been saved if the midwife was not so ignorant; however despite the many obstacles and complications, Stone was able to safely deliver many of the children and all was well.